TalhaAbus/C-CPP_Konulari/CPP_Questions_Answers.md

     return 0;
 }

 ```
-> This example creates a std::vector<int object named vec, initializes it with five integers, adds a sixth integer to the end of the vector using the push_back() function, and then iterates over the elements of the vector using a for loop and prints them to the console.
+> This example creates a std::vectorint object named vec, initializes it with five integers, adds a sixth integer to the end of the vector using the push_back() function, and then iterates over the elements of the vector using a for loop and prints them to the console.

 - You can use other containers in a similar way, but with different functions and iterators specific to each container

 # what is iterator

 - In C++, an iterator is an object that allows iteration (looping) through a container of elements, like an array or a standard container like vector, set, map, etc. Iterators are used to traverse the elements of a container and access them.
 They act as a generalization of pointers and allow generic algorithms to be written that can work with different types of containers.

 - Iterators can be classified into different types based on the level of access they provide to the underlying container.
 Some of the common types of iterators are:

 1. **Input iterators:** These iterators provide read-only access to a container and allow iteration over its elements in a forward-only direction.

+2. Output iterators: These iterators provide write-only access to a container and allow iteration over its elements in a forward-only direction.